 Selected dolls from Pink to Gold will be available at the Barbie website and through their catalog as well.

 This tier includes the Birthday Wishes™ dolls.
 Each doll is limited to no more than 50,000 pieces created worldwide and comes packaged in a silver-trimmed "reveal" package, known as a new version of the "cake box package," which features a closed box with a beautiful doll photo or other artwork on the cover.

 To reveal the doll, the lid is removed and protected behind a layer of acetate.
 Sliding the top portion of the lid onto the packaging back will create an easel-type display, ideal for NRFB collectors.
 Silver Label™ dolls will be available at select retailers, including their "premiere" destination at Toys 'R Us.

 The Gold Tier

-Gold Label™ dolls include such popular collector series as the Barbie® Fashion Model Collection Model of the Moment.
+Gold Label™ dolls include such popular collector series as the Barbie® Fashion Model Collection, Model of the Moment™.
 Previously, these dolls could be in editions as large as 35,000 dolls.
-Because of the glut of Barbie dolls on the market thanks to eBay, I think that the reduction in edition size will be a welcome change.
+Because of the glut of Barbie dolls on the market, thanks to eBay, the reduction in edition size will be a welcome change.

-Gold Label dolls come in a "cake box" type package just like the Silver Label dolls, complete with the acetate layer to protect the dolls and the easel-style display packaging, and with the artistic interpretive photography or other artwork on the gold-trimmed packaging lid and back.
-You can find Gold Label dolls at authorized Barbie® doll dealers as well as at fine retailers.
+Gold Label™ dolls include such distinguished series as the Barbie Fashion Model Collection and Model of the Moment (featuring the ModelMuse™ body) plus designer dolls like the Bagley Mischka Bride doll, the first Barbie® Collector doll.
+Gold Label™ dolls come in a "cake box" type package just like the Silver Label™ dolls, complete with the acetate layer to protect the dolls and the easel-style display packaging.
+It also comes with the artistic interpretive photography or other artwork on the gold-trimmed packaging lid and back.
+You can find Gold Label™ dolls at authorized Barbie® doll dealers as well as at fine retailers.